agilepro/software-craftsmanship/docs/Design/Usability/part11-disable-menu.md

 *   “You can use system policies to disable menu commands and their corresponding toolbar buttons.
 When you disable a menu command and toolbar button through a policy, users cannot use that command or button.”
 *   “Does anybody knows how to disable the menu when you click the right button on your mouse?
 This is to control the desktop display for PCs meant for the public.
 Do we need special software?”
 *   “if there’s nothing in the clipboard (state), then the Paste command should be disabled (menu).”
-*   “if your program is in read-only mode, then commands that edit should be disabled…”
+*   “if your program is in read-only mode, then commands that edit should be disabled. . .”
 *   “Obviously, if there is no selected object at all, you’ll want to disable the menu item, thus reinforcing the connection between the item and its object.”
 *   “visually disable menu item(s) which the user not allow to activate.”
 *   KDE UI Guidelines: “If an action should not be executed (e. g.
 Cut when nothing is selected) then you should disable the entry in the menu.”